The Big Picture Fest 2019

 Street Art Walking Tours are now available through the Frankston Visitor Information Centre to view the artworks up close which have been created for the 2019 festival.

-- Tours go throughout the City centre of Frankston (duration 1.5 hours)
+- Tours go through Frankston City Centre (duration 1.5 hours)

-- Cost is $10 and include a complimentary coffee, hot chocolate or tea.
+- Cost is $10 per person and includes a complimentary coffee, hot chocolate or tea.
+Please note the price increases to $15 per person beginning in December.

 View the artwork locations on the Street Art Map